rotationalio/rotational.io/content/en/privacy.md

 - Contact you about our products and services that may be of interest;
 - Contact you about third parties’ goods and services;
 - Send you periodic emails, in accordance with the CAN-SPAM Act of 2003 as detailed in Section 15, via the email address provided by you to (i) send information, respond to inquiries, and/or other requests or questions; (ii) process orders and send information and updates pertaining to such orders; (iii) send additional information related to your product and/or service; and (iv) market to our mailing list or continue to send email to you after the original transaction has occurred.
 - To advertise, promote, and encourage interaction with the Services: We utilize your contact details and information about your usage of our Services to send marketing communications that are tailored to your interests in order to advertise, promote, and encourage engagement with our Services.
-You have the ability to manage whether you receive such communications, as explained in the “opt-out of marketing communications” section.
+You have the ability to manage whether you receive such communications, as explained in “Choices Users Have About How Rotational Uses and Discloses Information”.

 ## How We Protect Your Information